vmware-archive/clarity/_documentation/buttons.md

         </button>
     </div>
     <div class="col-xs-12 col-sm-10">
-        The default button height is 36 pixels.
-Use this size in modals, wizards, and in the content area.
+        Use the default height of 36 pixels in modals, wizards, and in the content area.
     </div>
 </div>
 <div class="row buttons-modal-gfx">